Click on >> SITE MAP

 Income Support, Employment and Support Allowance, Jobseeker’s Allowance (0345 608 8545)

 There may be a limit on the total amount of benefit your household can receive.
 If your income goes above this amount, your

 Housing Benefit or Universal Credit is reduced until it drops below the limit again.
 This is called a benefit cap.

-Oct 2016 The government has done a rapid u-turn on the possibility of allowing people to sell their annuities (the so-called second-hand annuity market).
+The government made a rapid u-turn on the possibility of allowing people to sell their annuities (the so-called second-hand annuity market).
 Whilst some people would have welcomed getting some ready cash for poor paying annuities they were forced to buy, the government have realised that it would likely result in pensioners being ripped off for a second time.

 triple lock Pension.
 Things